ameshk/commercetools/README.md

 * Detailed comments are added  in the code and the functionality is separated among .java files for better understanding

 ## Infrastructure code ##
-Infrastructure: GCP platform is used for this solution.
+GCP platform is used for this solution.
 At a high level we would require pub/sub, bigquery services.
-Terraform scripts are the best ways spin up and maintain the environment
+Terraform is the best way to spin up and maintain the environment
 * Terraform scripts resided in the __infra__ folder.
 * Terraform modules are created and placed in __infra/modules__ folder
 * Main terraform scripts resides in __infra/infrastructure/main.tf__ file, this file calls appropriate modules from infra/modules folder